L2G-Solutions/tiendify-docs/docs/store-api/index.md

-# Customers API
+# Store API

-The Customers API describes the services your customers will be interacting with.
+The Store API describes the services your customers will be interacting with.
 So, these are the endpoints you will integrate in your custom frontend website.

 ## Getting Started